 There must be an assurance that at least 10 participants will be available every year to do the count to ensure continued good coverage.

 - The permanent name of your new count, along with the description and exact latitude and longitude (in decimal degrees only) of the center point of your 15-mile diameter circle.
-The lat/long information in decimal degree format is critical to get your Count set up in the CBC database.
+The lat/long information in decimal degree format is critical to get your count set up in the CBC database.

 - An assurance that at least 10 participants will be available every year to do the count, along with a description of the experience level of the party leaders, to ensure continued good coverage.

-- Name, address, phone number and email of compiler.
+- Name, phone number and email of compiler.
 Please note that an email address is mandatory to enter data.

-While we look forward to receiving the information on your new CBC by December 1, we recommend that you run a trial count for the first season before sending us the application.
+While we look forward to receiving the information on your new CBC by December 1, we recommend that if you haven’t already you run a trial count for the first season before sending us the application.
 This helps ensure that your proposed circle is one you and your participants will be happy with for the future.
 In running a trial count, unanticipated logistical problems may be discovered, and you can make sure your circle includes the best possible combination of local habitats, as well as ensure you have enough participation to adequately cover the area.

 When we receive your application, we will review it and get back to you as soon as possible if there is any problem.
-If everything is in order, you will contacted to confirm you can go ahead with your new count.
+If everything is in order, you will be contacted to confirm you can go ahead with your new count.

 Our goal is to have accurate lat/longs for all CBC circles in the database.
 Please see these instructions to find out how to report changes in your circle lat/long to Audubon.